-- continue clinical trials of our product candidate vepdegestrant (ARV-471), including progressing enrollment in the Phase 3 clinical trial of vepdegestrant in combination with palcociclib as a second-line treatment, initiating a Phase 1b combination trial of vepdegestrant in combination with other targeted therapies, and initiating a Phase 3 clinical trial of vepdegestrant in combination with palbociclib as a first line treatment, each to treat patients with locally advanced or metastatic ER+/HER2breast cancer: - continue clinical trials of our product candidate bavdegalutamide (ARV-110), including Phase 1/2 clinical trials, completing enrollment of the Phase 1b clinical trial of bavdegalutamide in combination with abiraterone, and initiating a global Phase 3 clinical trial of bavdegalutamide for patients with AR T878/H875 tumor mutations, in each case, for the treatment of men with mCRPC;
+- continue clinical trials of our product candidate vepdegestrant (ARV-471) to treat patients with locally advanced or metastatic ER+/HER2- breast cancer, including progressing the study-lead in trial of VERITAC-3, a Phase 3 clinical trial of vepdegestrant in combination with palbociclib, VERITAC-2, a Phase 3 monotherapy clinical trial, and a Phase 1b combination trial of vepdegestrant in combination with palbociclib, as well as initiating a Phase 1b/2 study with vepdegestrant with Pfizer's CDK4 inhibitor and an additional arm of the Phase 1b/2 combination umbrella clinical trial of vepdegestrant with Carrick Therapeutics, Inc.'s CDK7 inhibitor; - continue clinical trials of our product candidate bavdegalutamide (ARV-110) for the treatment of men with mCRPC, including progressing a Phase 1/2 clinical trial of bavdegalutamide and a Phase 1b clinical trial of bavdegalutamide in combination with abiraterone, and initiating a global Phase 3 clinical trial of bavdegalutamide for patients with AR T878/H875 tumor mutations; - continue clinical trials of our product candidate ARV-766 for the treatment of men with mCRPC, including progressing the Phase 1/2 dose escalation and expansion trial of ARV-766 and initiating

-- continue a Phase 1/2 clinical trial of our product candidate ARV-766, and a Phase 2 expansion trial of ARV-766, in each case in men with mCRPC; - submit IND and CTA applications for our BCL6 and our LRRK2 PROTAC protein degraders, respectively, with regulators; - apply our PROTAC Discovery Engine to advance additional product candidates into preclinical and clinical development; - expand the capabilities of our PROTAC Discovery Engine; - seek marketing approvals for any product candidates that successfully complete clinical trials; - ultimately establish a sales, marketing and distribution infrastructure and scale up external manufacturing capabilities to commercialize any products for which we may obtain marketing approval; - expand, maintain and protect our intellectual property portfolio: - hire additional development, including clinical and regulatory, and scientific personnel; and - add operational, financial and management information systems and personnel to support our research, product development and future commercialization efforts and support our operations as a public company.
+- a Phase 1b/2 dose escalation trial of ARV-766 in combination with abiraterone in patients who have not previously received novel hormonal agents; - · submit IND and CTA applications for our BCL6 and our LRRK2 PROTAC protein degraders, respectively, with regulators; - progress additional PROTAC protein degrader programs into IND- or CTA-enabling studies; - apply our PROTAC Discovery Engine to advance additional product candidates into preclinical and clinical development; - expand the capabilities of our PROTAC Discovery Engine; - seek marketing approvals for any product candidates that successfully complete clinical trials; - ultimately establish a sales, marketing and distribution infrastructure and scale up external manufacturing capabilities to commercialize any products for which we may obtain marketing approval; - expand, maintain and protect our intellectual property portfolio; - · hire additional development, including clinical and regulatory, and scientific personnel; and - add operational, financial and management information systems and personnel to support our research, product development and future commercialization efforts and support our operations as a public company.

-We had cash, cash equivalents, restricted cash and marketable securities totaling approximately \$1.1 billion as of March 31, 2023.
-We believe that our cash, cash equivalents, restricted cash and marketable securities as of March 31, 2023 will enable us to fund our planned operating expenses and capital expenditure requirements into 2026.
+We had cash, cash equivalents, restricted cash and marketable securities totaling approximately \$1.0 billion as of June 30, 2023.
+We believe that our cash, cash equivalents, restricted cash and marketable securities as of June 30, 2023 will enable us to fund our planned operating expenses and capital expenditure requirements into 2026.
 We have based this estimate on assumptions that may prove to be wrong and we could use our capital resources sooner than we currently expect.
 Our future capital requirements will depend on many factors, including: